getporter/porter/docs/content/mixin-commands.md

       "additionalProperties": false
     }
     ```
+1. Custom action support is signaled by having a property named ".*" with items
+   of type `invokeStep`.

 **NOTE**: porter handles rewriting the references when it merges the json
 *schemas.
 So write your references relative to your mixin's schema document, and
 *porter will take care of adjusting it when the schema is merged.

 # install